Introduction

 Studio 3T then creates default mappings based on the most frequently-occurring type found for a field.

-If no type is found for a field, e.g. because all values seen are null or undefined, or if more than one field type has been detected, the type “Mixed” is chosen.
+If no type is found for a field, for example because all scanned values are null or undefined, or if more than one field type has been detected, the type “Mixed” is chosen.

 Mappings

-The Mapping Tree shows how the fields of the MongoDB collection will be mapped to their corresponding SQL tables and columns.
+The mapping configuration shows how the fields of the MongoDB collection will be mapped to their corresponding SQL tables and columns.
 Its structure mostly follows the collection’s document schema.

-- Special case for arrays: A user may decide to map array elements by their type instead of their index.
+- Special case for arrays: you may decide to map array elements by their type instead of their index.
 For this, “virtual” fields with type names (e.g. “Object”) are shown.

 - New field mappings may be added and existing ones may be reordered or removed.
-All field mappings can be edited directly within the Mapping Tree or with an edit dialog.
+All field mappings can be edited directly or by right-clicking to open an edit dialog.

 - An alternative to removing a field mapping is to not include it.
-Mappings excluded from the export are shown in grey and their children, hidden (e.g. “lexicalEntries”).
+Mappings excluded from the export are shown in gray and their children, hidden (e.g. “lexicalEntries”).

 Mapping Type